Colpocorto/gauntlet-editor/README.md

 * Fix size calculation
 * Fix array bound violation while determining the best direction of traces
 + Space counting isn't taking into acount trap bound walls
+- Add an "autofix" feature for too-complex maps (e.g. removing a stroke randomly)
 - Start position not correctly recalled from disk
 - Fix starting of "draw gate" command
 - Support for the ZX Spectrum version